Terms & Conditions and Privacy

 - All physical information: are converted to digital format, physical documents are destroyed through appropriate shredding.

 - Physical licenses and grading cards: licenses and grading cards are generated when registering your Personal Information with the UKTA.
 Licenses are to be held by the student, and should be present at gradings, events, and competitions, to be used as identification and progression logging.
-Grading cards will be held by us and are required to be presented at a Student’s grading.
+Grading cards will be held by your Instructor or the UKTA and will be presented at a Student’s grading.
 Grading cards will be kept in a secure location, within a locked container, and will only be transported for grading purposes.
-Transport of these documents will be performed by the data controller and approved persons, these will be kept in a lockable container during transport.
+Transport of these documents will be performed by the data controller and approved persons; these will be kept in a lockable container during transport.

 - Digital Information: will never be transferred, misused, or shared, with unauthorised persons.
 Only our appointed data controller, and approved persons have access to this information.